 Order Routing | Broker routes orders to market makers or HFT firms for execution (receives compensation) | Orders are routed directly to the exchange order book |

-Transparency | Clients may not see the best execution price | There’s full visibility into order book depth and spreads |
+Transparency | Clients may not see the best execution price | More complex, requires market microstructure and order type knowledge |

 Spreads | Potentially wider due to intermediary markup | Potentially tighter; eliminates intermediary markup |